kFo/reference/expressions.rst

 Definitional equality is a strong notion of equalty of values.
 Lean's logical foundations sanction treating definitionally equal terms as being the same when checking that a term is well-typed and/or that it has a given type.

 The reduction relation is believed to be strongly normalizing, which is to say, every sequence of reductions applied to a term will eventually terminate.
-The consistency of Lean and, say, soundness with respect to a set-theoretic semantics do depend on this property.
-The property guarantees that Lean's type-checking algorithm terminates, at least in principle, so that is the issue at stake.
+The property guarantees that Lean's type-checking algorithm terminates, at least in principle.
+The consistency of Lean and its soundness with respect to a set-theoretic semantics do not depend on either of these properties.

 Lean provides two commands to compute with expressions: